 Snowball includes a 10GBaseT network connection (both RJ45 as well as SFP+ with either a fiber or copper interface) to minimize data transfer times.
-The Snowball appliance is designed to transfer up to 80 terabytes of data from your data source to the appliance in about a day, plus shipping time.
+The Snowball device is designed to transfer multiple terabytes of data from your data source to the device in about a day, plus shipping time.

-All data transferred to Snowball is automatically encrypted with 256-bit encryption keys that are managed by the AWS Key Management Service (KMS).
-The encryption keys are never sent to, or stored on the appliance, to help ensure your data stays secure during transit.
+All data transferred to Snowball is automatically encrypted with 256-bit encryption keys that you can manage by using the AWS Key Management Service (KMS).
+The encryption keys are never sent to, or stored on the device, to help ensure your data stays secure during transit.

-Snowball includes a ruggedized case that was designed to be both durable and portable.
-The Snowball appliance weighs less than 50 pounds and can be lifted and moved by a single person.
+Snowball includes a ruggedized case designed to be both durable and portable.
+The Snowball device weighs less than 50 pounds, so it's portable.

-The Snowball appliance is equipped with tamper-resistant seals and includes a built-in Trusted Platform Module (TPM) that uses a dedicated processor designed to detect any unauthorized modifications to the hardware, firmware, or software.
-AWS inspects every appliance for any signs of tampering and to verify that no changes were detected by the TPM.
+The Snowball device is equipped with tamper-resistant seals and includes a built-in Trusted Platform Module (TPM) that uses a dedicated processor designed to detect any unauthorized modifications to the hardware, firmware, or software.
+AWS inspects every device for any signs of tampering and to verify that no changes were detected by the TPM.

-Snowball uses an innovative, E Ink shipping label designed to ensure the appliance is automatically sent to the correct AWS facility and also aids in tracking.
-Once you have completed your data transfer job, it can be tracked via Amazon SNS, text messages, and the Console.
+Snowball uses an innovative, E Ink shipping label designed to ensure the device is automatically sent to the correct AWS facility and also aids in tracking.
+Once you have completed your data transfer job, it can be tracked via Amazon Simple Notification Service (SNS), text messages, and the Console.

-Once the data transfer job has been processed and verified, AWS performs a software erasure of the Snowball appliance that follows the National Institute of Standards and Technology (NIST) guidelines for media sanitization.
+Once the data transfer job has been processed and verified, AWS performs a software erasure of the Snowball device that follows the National Institute of Standards and Technology (NIST) guidelines for media sanitization.

 Snowball supports APIs that enable customers and partners to integrate their own applications with Snowball.
-The Snowball Job Management API lets customers create and manage jobs outside of the AWS management console.
-The Snowball S3 Adapter gives customers direct access to Snowball as if it were an S3 endpoint.
+The Snowball Job Management API lets customers create and manage jobs outside of the AWS Management Console.
+In addition, the Snowball S3 Adapter gives customers direct access to Snowball as if it were a S3 endpoint.

-Check this Snowball documentation page for the complete list of hardware specs, including interfaces, thermal and power requirements, decibel output, and dimensions.
+Check this AWS Snowball specifications page for the complete list of hardware specifications, including interfaces, thermal and power requirements, decibel output, and dimensions.